Johnson: UK will act on Northern Ireland rules if EU won't

 The EU says the treaty can’t be renegotiated, but it is willing to be flexible to ease the burden of checks.

 Johnson said his government would “set out a more detailed assessment and next steps to Parliament in the coming days.”
-That’s likely to be legislation that would give Britain powers to override parts of the Brexit treaty.
+The government is expected Tuesday to outline planned legislation that would give Britain powers to override parts of the Brexit treaty.

 Any such bill would take months to pass through Parliament, but the unilateral move would anger the EU, which would hit back with legal action — and potentially trade sanctions.
 The 27-nation bloc is Britain’s biggest economic partner.